-This really needs no introduction.
+To close out this list of the most beautiful places in Africa, we have an iconic image that really needs no introduction.
 As one of the Seven Wonders of the Ancient World, these pyramids in combination with the Sphinx are perhaps the most iconic landmark in Egypt.
 Built between 2700-2500 BC, these 4500 years old tombs are a marvel to see in person.
 The largest of the three was built by Pharoah Khufu (also known as Pharaoh Cheops) and was constructed with 2.3 million limestones each weighing 2.5 tons.

 During this age, pharaohs bodies were mummified and entombed safely in a pyramid with his most coveted treasures, comfort items, slaves, and animals to accompany them to the after-life.

 While Egypt has gone through some political turmoil in recent years, the region is safe as long as you travel smartly.
 Look for the most affordable and robust travel insurance coverage for whatever you might encounter in your adventures.

 Full Day Tour from Cairo: Giza Pyramids, Sphinx, Memphis, and Saqqara -Experience ancient Egypt first-hand on a full-day tour from Cairo or Giza to the Giza Pyramids and Sphinx, Memphis and Saqqara.
 This tour lasts roughly 8 hours and starts at 8AM with pick up from your hotel in Cairo.
 Entry/admission included.

 Private Night Tour of Cairo – This is a 6 hour private tour of the city’s most atmospheric locations including the view from Cairo Tower, cruising on a traditional sail boat on the nile, sipping on tea at the peak of El Mokkatam, having a traditional Egyptian dinner, and the bustling Khan El Khalili bazaar.